woubuc/monta/README.md

 ```

 ## Why Monta
+Uninspired as I was, I used
-I used [this](https://mrsharpoblunto.github.io/foswig.js/) to find a
+[this](https://mrsharpoblunto.github.io/foswig.js/) to find a name for
-name for the project, and Monta was the first name that I didn't hate
+the project, and Monta was the first name that I didn't hate _and_ that
-and that wasn't taken on npm.
-So that's what I named it.
+wasn't taken on npm.